piernik-dev/piernik/INSTALL.md

 For Ubuntu try:

-    sudo apt install git make mpich libhdf5-mpich-dev libfftw3-dev pkg-config python pycodestyle python-numpy gfortran python3-requests
+    sudo apt install git make openmpi-bin libhdf5-openmpi-dev libfftw3-dev pkg-config pycodestyle python3-numpy gfortran python3-requests

 If the above complains that `E: Unable to locate package mpich` then do:

     sudo add-apt-repository universe

 and try again to install the pacages mentioned above.
-You may use `libhdf5-openmpi-dev` and `openmpi-bin` if you prefer OpenMPI over MPICH.
+You may use `libhdf5-mpich-dev` and `mpich` if you prefer OpenMPI over MPICH.

 ## Fedora 32 ..
 42 and possibly newer